 And yet, while opioids are a schedule II substance, and Xanax is a schedule IV substance, marijuana is still a schedule I substance, which classifies it as one of the most harmful drugs “with no currently accepted medical use and a high potential for abuse.”
 And what are the statistics on marijuana overdoses?
 That’s right … there are none.
 And how many states now have some form of medical marijuana program?
 More than 30.

 However, the CBD we are going to discuss today is industrial hemp-derived CBD.
 Industrial hemp is not marijuana.
 That is not up for debate.
 It is simply not marijuana.
-The 2014 Farm Bill and many states have now clarified the difference in legislation.
+The 2014 Farm Bill, the 2018 Omnibus Bill, and many states have now clarified the difference in legislation.
 The CBD that the DEA classifies as illegal—as a schedule I substance, although it recently reclassified some CBD as schedule IV—is marijuana extract.
 Again, the CBD that we are comparing with Xanax today is not extracted from marijuana.

 This is one of the reasons why we will later discuss the importance of knowing the CBD product in which you are investing.

 Xanax (alprazolam) is a triazolobenzodiazepine compound with antianxiety and sedative-hypnotic effects.
 It slows down the excitability and neuronal activation of the central nervous system by binding to benzodiazepine sites on gamma-aminobutyric acid (GABA) receptors, increasing the binding affinity of GABA.